Jeeaaasus/youtube-dl/README.md

   This makes a Docker volume where your config files are saved, named: `youtube-dl_data`.

 * `-v <PATH>:/downloads`
-  This makes a bind mount where videos get downloaded.
+  This makes a bind mount where the videos are downloaded.

   This is where on your Docker host you want youtube-dl to download videos.
   Replace `<PATH>`, example: `-v /media/youtube-dl:/downloads`